material-components/material-components-android/docs/components/TextField.md

 !["Text field with a clear text trailing icon."](assets/textfields/textfields_trailing_icon_clear_text.png)

-If set, an icon is displayed when text is present and pressing it clears the input text.
+An icon can be set to display when text is present.
+The icon can be pressed to clear the input text.

 ```xml
 <com.google.android.material.textfield.TextInputLayout